 A new year brings new ideas, and perhaps a few new resolutions or intentions.
 Make this the year you really dive into what local businesses offer their clientele.
 Attending a few creative classes and/or workshops is a fun way to do this.

-Whether your New Years resolution is to meet new people, hone your creativity, or just try something different, I have a feeling any of the following creative classes will help you meet those goals.
+Whether you vow to meet new people, hone your creativity, or just try something different this year, any of the following creative classes will help you meet those goals.

 Local Creative Classes